DeannaCarina/BookTracker/README.md

     <li>The repo has now been copied into your own repos and you can work on it in your chosen IDE</li>
     <li>If you have any suggestions to make regards to the code to make the site better, you can put in a pull request</li>
     <li>In the console, run: pip install -r requirements.txt</li>
-    <li>If you want to create a web-app from the repo please follow the instructions in "Project Deployment"</li>
+    <li>If you want to create a web-app from the repo please see "Project Deployment"</li>
 </ol>

 ### Cloning the repo with GitPod